Cisplatin and Gemcitabine Hydrochloride (Chemotherapy drugs) with and without ATR Kinase Inhibitor VX-970 (experimental medicine)

 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM A: Patients receive gemcitabine hydrochloride intravenously (IV) over 30 minutes on days 1 and 8, and cisplatin IV over 60 minutes on day 1.
 Patients also receive ATR kinase inhibitor M6620 IV over 60 minutes on days 2 and 9.
-Treatment repeats every 21 days for 6 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for 6 cycles in the absence of disease progression or unacceptable toxicity.

 ARM B: Patients receive gemcitabine hydrochloride and cisplatin as in Arm A.